syncfusion-content/uwp-docs/uwp/Calendar/Visible-Date-options.md

 # Visible Dates in UWP Calendar

-`SfCalendar` provides support for making dates inactive within a range (or) selective dates.
+`UWP Calendar` provides support for making dates inactive within a range (or) selective dates.
 It can be achieved by the properties `VisibleMinDate`, `VisibleMaxDate`, and `VisibleDates`.

 ## Setting Minimum Visible Date